 Civil marriages are conducted by district registrars appointed by the Registrar General.
 Religious or belief ceremonies must be conducted by someone who is an approved celebrant.

 The marriage must be performed in front of the registrar or celebrant and two witnesses.

 A civil marriage ceremony can take place in a registrar's office or in any other appropriate location (other than religious premises) that has been agreed by the couple and the registration authority, for example, a stately home, on a boat in Scottish waters, on a hillside.

-A religious ceremony includes religious beliefs and other belief systems such as humanism.
-A religious ceremony can be held anywhere (for example on a boat or hillside) as long as the couple can find an approved celebrant.
+A religious or belief ceremony includes religious beliefs and other belief systems such as humanism.
+A religious or belief ceremony can be held anywhere (for example on a boat or hillside) as long as the couple can find an approved celebrant.
 This is someone who is authorised to perform marriages.

 There are no residence requirements for someone wishing to marry in Scotland, therefore citizens of any country can marry in any district they choose, provided there is no legal impediment to the marriage (that is, it must not break the law).

-The first step to getting married is to give notice to the district registrar in the area where you intend to marry.
+The first legal step to getting married (except if you are converting a civil partnership to a marriage through the administrative process) is to give notice to the district registrar in the area where you intend to marry.
 Each person has to complete a marriage notice on a form provided by the registrar.
-This applies to a religious or civil marriage.
+This applies to a religious/belief or civil marriage.
 You are advised to submit your marriage notice 4 - 6 weeks before you intend to marry.
 If you wish to get married in a church, you should check to see what is customary.

 Money and certificates

 Each marriage notice should be accompanied by a:-